CentOS 8 install fails missing "../../../AppStream" repo when Installation Media is foreman repo.

 I'll update our provisioning documentation to include this scenario.

-#9 Updated by Matthew LeSieur about 1 year ago
+#9 Updated by Matthew LeSieur over 3 years ago

 I was able to successfully provision a CentOS 8 host from Satellite 6.5 with your suggestion of adding the "AppStream" repository to the provisioning template.
 As it turns out, the default template "Kickstart default" already includes code that specifies the additional repository, except the name is not "AppStream" (the repository name below, "centos-8-appstream-x86_64", is site specific).